cubernetes/ft-transcendence/frontend/README.md

 ## Usage of external tools

-1. Webpack: Webpack is a JavaScript bundler that compiles and bundles multiple JavaScript files (and other assets like CSS, images, and fonts) into optimized files for production.
-It can also process TypeScript by using loaders (like ts-loader or babel-loader), enabling developers to leverage TypeScript's features while benefiting from Webpack's bundling and optimization capabilities.
+1. ~~Webpack: Webpack is a JavaScript bundler that compiles and bundles multiple JavaScript files (and other assets like CSS, images, and fonts) into optimized files for production.
+It can also process TypeScript by using loaders (like ts-loader or babel-loader), enabling developers to leverage TypeScript's features while benefiting from Webpack's bundling and optimization capabilities.~~ [Using esbuild instead due to the much faster build speed]

 2. Caddy: Caddy is an https server to run and host websites.

 ## Directory structure of scripts

 Legends (by Darren)

 ✅: refactored and functionally sound-ish
 ⚒️: refactored but needs more attention for internal structure and improvement 🚫: to be deleted later, remnant of outdated structure or as dev shortcuts